Bulletin #2517, Maine Maple Tours: Guidance During COVID-19

 Serving food (such as breakfasts) on-site should be avoided.
 If you decide to offer on-site food, keep in mind the following:

-- Ensure at least 6’ between all parties and seating.
+- Serving Food: The best practice is to ensure at least 6’ between all parties and seating.

 - Have a masked staff member hand out samples from behind a sneeze guard.